AzSiAz/dokusho-backends/README.md

 Notes:

-- The Adminboard should obtain an OpenID access token from your provider and send it as a Bearer token.
-The API validates tokens per-request and enforces admin access via guards.
+- The Adminboard performs OpenID Connect Authorization Code + PKCE in the server.
+On sign-in it redirects to the provider, then exchanges the code for an access token and stores it in an HttpOnly cookie.
+All Adminboard-to-API requests go through the `/api/*` proxy which injects the `Authorization: Bearer <token>` header.